National Council for State Authorization Reciprocity Agreements (NC-SARA)

 Naturopathic Medicine Licensure

-NUNM has made a determination that the ND program meets licensure requirements to become a Naturopathic Doctor in the following states.
+NUNM has made a determination that the ND program meets requirements to attain a license to practice Naturopathic medicine in the following states.
 If a state licensing agency is available, a link to the state agency may be found by selecting the state below.

 (A link is present if a state licensing board exists)